-3.3 Suspension
+3.3 Duty suspension

-A suspension is a reduced rate that applies only for specific imported goods.
-Importers need to comply with the terms and conditions set by governments to grant the suspension (an authorisation may be required).
-If meeting the conditions, an importer could claim this reduced rate instead of the 'Third country duty' rate.
+A duty suspension applies only for specific imported goods.
+Importers need to comply with certain terms and conditions set by HMRC to be granted the suspension (and in some cases an authorisation may be required).
+Upon meeting these conditions, a trader can claim the suspension, instead of the 'third country duty' rate.